 Some units automatically issue the E1 error code so that owners are reminded to clean the air filter.

 Read on to learn how to wash and dust your AC system, vents, hose, and coils.
 You can also change your air filter or potentially wash it if it is reusable.
-You may also be interested in learning the answer to the question, do air conditioner misters work.
+You can also save more money on bills if you learn how AC misters work and how you can mist your unit yourself.

 Unplug your portable air conditioning unit and let the power drain from the system.
 Never try to perform any maintenance, service, or repair while the electronic device is plugged into a power socket.
 If you do so, you may end up shocking or harming yourself.